xiesongpeng/csharp-examination/test1/readme.md

-## General Brief
+## Introduction

-There are 2 questions in the assessment which need you finish it with C#.
-For each test, please commit your code to a private repository on GitHub, with a README.md on how to run it.
-When you’re done, simply add **AmmRage** as collaborators to your private repository.
+There are 2 tasks in the assessment which need you finish both with C#.
+Please fork this repo , finish the two  tasks and submit pull request.

-There's no time limit, but do time yourself for every question beginning from the time you start reading it till your final local commit, and let me know how long you took for each question in the README.
-We recommend that you set aside 1.5 hours for each task in the test.

-You can take in the input either via command-line arguments, or simply assume that it's assigned at the top of your script.
-Either way, let us know how to inject an input.
-We'll adapt our test cases accordingly.
-Very importantly, we trust you to write your solutions independent of any external help.

 # Task 1